JohnMalmsteen/Word-Cloud-Java-API/README.md

 	}
 ```

+This will output 3 png images named tolstoy.png, bible.png and gmit.png into the directory where your jar file is.

+Please note:

+## *The runner class is slow because of the internet delay.
+If you use only local files it runs much faster.*

 4. Tools and Environment Used
 ---
 This project was developed in java and makes use of the [jsoup](http://jsoup.org/) library for pulling text from URLs.